Can Your Dog Eat Turkey? Thanksgiving Dishes Your Canine Can Also Enjoy!

 Not everything on your Thanksgiving table is safe to feed to your dog.
 Added sugar, fat, and other ingredients that may not be good for canines should not go in your dog's stomach.
 That's why you need the best Thanksgiving dinner recipes for dogs.

 Whether or not your dog can eat turkey depends on the condition of the bird.
 If your turkey has already been cooked and seasoned, you want to be very careful when you feed it to your furry friend.
-Many of the spices we commonly put on our Thanksgiving turkeys (like black pepper, onions, and garlic) are toxic for dogs.
+Many of the spices we commonly put on our Thanksgiving turkeys (like black pepper and onions) are toxic for dogs.

 Feeding your dog a piece of seasoned turkey meat may irritate their stomachs, cause diarrhea and vomiting, or cause sodium poisoning.
 So, it's best to avoid feeding your dog seasoned turkey altogether.
 However, if you want to include your dog in the turkey festivities, set aside unseasoned boiled turkey, dried turkey treats, or better yet, feed them a raw turkey meal!